-- All who have donated less than $50 will be listed on the GRYC website as a Companion of the Fund
+- All who donate less than $50 are listed a Companion of the Fund

-- All who have donated $50 will be listed on the GRYC website as a Friend of the Fund
+- All who donate $50 are listed as a Friend of the Fund

-- All who have donate $100 will be listed on the GRYC website as a Silver level Friend of the Fund
+- All who donate $100 are listed as a Silver-level Friend of the Fund

-- All who have donated $250 will be listed on the GRYC website as a Gold level Friend of the Fund
+- All donate $250 are listed as a Gold-level Friend of the Fund

-- All who have donated $500 will be listed on the GRYC website as a Platinum level Friend of the Fund
+- All who donate $500 are listed as a Platinum-level Friend of the Fund

-- All who have donated $1000 will be listed on the GRYC website as a Diamond level Friend of the Fund
+- All who donate $1000 are listed as a Diamond-level Friend of the Fund

 |$1000 & above||Diamond Friend||Joyce Richens

 |$500 to $999||Platinum Friend||Jack DesBrisay & Barbara Schultz